Directorate of Assessments and Prevention

 Many times, units go through the motions of executing their unit environmental training program, feeling pretty good when they check off the block in the master training calendar and aircrew training folders.
 Assuming the unit aviators are prepared to go, fight and win in high, hot, heavy and dusty environments on the upcoming National Training Center rotation or deployment to theater, the commander feels confident that his crews can execute the mission safely and not end up in a mishap.
 But are they really trained and ready?
 Is the program providing the appropriate level of rigor, from the classroom academics to simulator training and aircraft scenarios designed to put the crews in the most demanding situations that may be encountered and training the aviators to think?
-The program

 The unit environmental training program should contribute to the “reeducation” each year of the unit aviation personnel.
 Within this reeducation, the program should teach the basics; but it should develop along further to incorporate training your aviation personnel and, for this article’s intent, your aviators to think.
 There are many Army publications and other sources that can be used to develop training for environmental conditions — whether summer, winter or degraded visual environments.
 Chapter after chapter has been written on the subjects and many elaborate specifically on rotary-wing flight due to its nature of being in closer proximity to the ground versus fixed-wing operations at higher altitudes.
 Yet, programs don’t necessarily teach and train aviators to think.

 Incorporating the thinking portion of training into a unit’s program is not a demanding task.
 Yet, it is a task that can influence the outcome of a dangerous situation, whether that outcome is an after-action review or a Class A mishap.
 Commanders should ensure their unit environmental training program has a well-documented program of instruction (POI) that institutes training aviators “how to think” into academic training, simulator training scenarios and, when possible, aircraft training when conditions allow.
 If your POI doesn’t include how your team will train aviators to think, then it’s time to dust off the POI and update incorporating this training into your program.
 Information on POI and unit training programs can be found in Training and Doctrine Command (TRADOC) Pamphlet 350-70-9, Budget and Resourcing, and TRADOC Pamphlet 350-70-1, Training Development in Support of the Operational Training Domain.
-The training